-- Transfer pricing helps in reducing duty costs by shipping goods into countries with high tariff rates at minimal transfer prices so that the duty base of such transactions is fairly low.
+Transfer pricing helps in reducing duty costs by shipping goods into countries with high tariff rates by using low transfer prices so that the duty base of such transactions is lowered.

-- Reducing income and corporate taxes in high tax countries by overpricing goods that are transferred to countries with lower tax rates help companies obtain higher profit margins.
+Reducing income and corporate taxes in high tax countries by overpricing goods that are transferred to countries with lower tax rates helps companies obtain higher profit margins.

-- It gets difficult to set prices for intangible items such as services rendered as these do not provide measurable benefits.
+It gets difficult to establish prices for intangible items such as services rendered, which are not sold externally.

-- Sellers and buyers perform different functions and thus, assume different types of risks.
-For instance, the seller may refuse to provide warranty for the product.
+Sellers and buyers perform different functions and, thus, assume different types of risks.
+For instance, the seller may refuse to provide a warranty for the product.
 But the price paid by the buyer would be affected by the difference.
-Thus, sellers and buyers need to face different kinds of risks such as financial and currency risks, collection risks, market and entrepreneurial risks, product obsolescence risk, credit risk, etc.